The Land in Winter

-Narrative
+Synopsis

 Eric Parry and his wife Irene live in a country cottage in the West Country of Britain during the early 1960s.
 Eric is one of two general practitioners in the area and his wife stays at home.
 Irene, originally from London, feels bored and out of place in the countryside.

 Another young, married couple, Bill Simmons and his wife Rita, live on a nearby farm.
 They are new arrivals to the West Country.
-Bill bought the dairy farm rashly upon leaving Oxford without a degree and is overwhelmed by and ill-prepared for his new role as a farmer.
+Bill bought the dairy farm rashly upon leaving Oxford University without a degree and is overwhelmed by and ill-prepared for his new role as a farmer.
 His wife, Rita, was a dancer in a club in Bristol and, like Irene, she also feels out of place in her new setting.

-Both Rita and Irene are newly pregnant.
+Both Rita and Irene are newly pregnant, and form a friendship after Rita gifts Irene some eggs from their farm.

 Eric is cheating on his wife with Alison, his married patient.

-The two couples hold a party for Boxing Day in 1962.
+Eric and Irene hold a party for Boxing Day in 1962.
 They invite friends and acquaintances, including Alison and her husband.
-Irene and Rita form a friendship at that party.
 The interactions between the characters reach a climax during the party; they become more drunk as it progresses, while outside, a large blizzard is forming.